Group 1 (alkali metals)

 Answer

-It would react even more violently with water, producing hydrogen gas and a metal hydroxide (alkaline solution).
+It would react more violently than potassium because reactivity increases down the group.
+The reaction would produce hydrogen gas and a metal hydroxide.

 Summary for Students